 Selected REIT Analysis.
 Tucker selected certain publicly-traded mortgage REITs in order to use public equity valuation metrics to compare the Manager's valuation pursuant to the Merger Agreement.
 These companies included Apex Mortgage Capital, Inc., Redwood Trust, Inc., Thornburg Mortgage, Inc., Anthracite Capital, Inc., Anworth Mortgage Asset Corporation and Annaly Mortgage Management (collectively, the "Selected REITs").
 Tucker compared the equity market capitalization of each of the Selected REITs with its respective net income and EBTDA (defined as earnings before taxes, depreciation, and amortization).
-The Selected REITs traded in the following ranges: a range of equity market capitalizations to latest twelve months net income of 7.7x to 16.3x with a mean of 10.7x, and a range of equity market capitalizations to latest twelve months EBTDA of 7.3x to 12.5x with a mean of 9.1x.
+The Selected REITs traded in the following ranges: a range of equity market capitalizations to latest twelve months net income of 7.7x to 16.3x with a mean of 10.7x, and a range of equity market capitalizations to latest twelve months net income of 7.7x to 16.3x with a mean of 10.7x, and a range of equity market capitalizations to latest twelve months EBTDA of 7.3x to 12.5x with a mean of 9.1x.
 Applying the average of the trading multiples to the Manager's net income (defined here as the Manager's projected earnings for the twelve months ended September 30, 2001 taxed at 40%), yielded an implied range of values for the Manager from \$9.9 million to \$13.9 million with a mean of \$11.9 million.
 All 2001 earnings estimates for the Selected REITs were based on First Call Consensus Estimates as of September 1, 2001.
-"First Call" is a data service that monitors and publishes a compilation of earnings estimates produced by selected research analysts regarding companies of interest to institutional investors.
-Given that the consideration to be paid in the Merger, as of the date of the opinion, is within the range of values for the Manager derived from the mean trading multiples of the Selected REITs, Tucker believes that this analysis supports the fairness, from a financial point of view, to our company and our stockholders of the consideration to be paid in the Merger.
+"First Call" is a data service that monitors and publishes a compilation of earnings end the opinion, is within the range of values for the Manager derived from the mean trading multiples of the Selected REITs, Tucker believes that this analysis supports the fairness, from a financial point of view, to our company and our stockholders of the consideration to be paid in the Merger.